 Has it helped give you some inspiration on where to start planning your DIY wedding?
 Let me know your ideas in the comments!

-Coming up next our fantastic honeymoon on the beautiful island of Santorini!
+Check out our fantastic honeymoon on the beautiful island of Santorini!

 Until next time…